cs4241-21a/a3-persistence/README.md

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

 - To allow users to rate their books and have them ranked according to their ratings.
 - I had challenges getting the database to connect.
+My server code for the database has been commented out, but it still there.
 - I used cookies and a hashmap in the server to store the usernames and associated passwords since my database was not working. (choosing one because it seemed the easiest to implement is perfectly acceptable)
 - Normalize.css since it seemed nice and modern.
   - All custom CSS is in style.css